-Tracy McGrady isn’t my favorite athlete, something I discovered as a kid when my friends and I were talking about our favorite athletes of all time.
-Up to that point, I hadn’t really thought about it that much – I could list off a top ten or top five athletes from various sports, but never placed them in a specific, unchanging order.
+Tracy McGrady isn’t my favorite athlete; it’s something I discovered as a kid when my friends and I were talking about our favorite athletes of all time.
+Up to that point, I hadn’t really thought about it that much – I could list off a top ten or top five favorite athletes from various sports, but never placed them in a specific, unchanging order.

-The list was fluid, changing as my interests wavered.
-Basketball overtook baseball, which was then surpassed by soccer, which is and will always be at the top of the theoretical athletics totem pole.
+The list was fluid, changing as my interests did.
+Basketball overtook baseball, which was then surpassed by soccer, which for now is at the top of the theoretical sporting totem pole.
 At some point, my list of favorite athletes would have to follow suit.

-Tracy made top three for a few reasons:
+Tracy made my top three for a few reasons:

 - His jersey number was 1 (most of the time), which is like saying, “Hey, I’m better than you at this, and I’m going to make sure you’re all aware of it.”

-- He played for the Magic when I played for the Magic (on my [very stacked] Parks & Rec team)
+- He played for the Magic when I played for the Magic on my very stacked Parks & Rec team in 4th grade.

-- Tracy McGrady is a great name, and T-Mac is a great nickname
+- Tracy McGrady is a great name, and “T-Mac” is meant for the Nickname Hall of Fame

 Those are solid reasons to place a guy in one’s top three favorite athletes, but there’s another one that pretty much guarantees he can never fall out of the top three.

-On December 9, 2004, my fucking boy T-Mac did something that no one will likely ever do again in human history.
-It was absolutely mad – the scenes…
+On December 9, 2004, my fucking guy did something that no one will likely ever do again in human history.

 Down 76-68 to the San Antonio Spurs, Tracy and his fellow Houston Rockets had a hill to climb and no time at all to do it – they were down 8 points with 43 seconds to left in the game, a deficit that is improbable, but not impossible to overcome.

-It helps to have a Tracy McGrady on your team, a lanky 6’8” guard with tenacity and the ability to take over a game single-handedly, but those aren’t always in stock.
+It helps to have a Tracy McGrady on your team, a lanky 6’8” guard with speed, tenacity, and the ability to take over a game single-handedly but guys like him come around once in a generation, maybe.

 Okay, so 43 seconds to go, down 8, and T-Mac brings the ball up the court, Bruce Bowen guarding him closely.
-Typical Spurs, playing till the clock runs out.
+Typical Spurs, playing till the clock runs out like a bunch of nerds.

-Also, very typical Bruce Bowen.
-If you don’t know who he is, he’s this bald guy that was really, really, very extremely good at defending, especially around the perimeter.
+Also, very typical Bruce Bowen here.
+If you don’t know who he is, he’s this bald guy that was really very extremely good at defending, especially around the perimeter.
+Like, being guarded by him all night was really annoying.
+I say that like I’m not awful at hooping but you can tell when a defender is a pain in the ass.

-Tracy does a little spin, executing it kinda poorly, but he gets saved by a screen which Bruce blindly cascades into, freeing up Tracy for an open three, which he drills like he’s tightening a screw into a wall or something.
+Tracy does a little spin, executing it kinda poorly if we’re being honest, but he gets saved by a screen which Bruce blindly cascades into, freeing up Tracy for an open three, which he drills like he’s tightening a screw into a wall or something.
 I don’t know, just know he made the shot, and it was beautiful.

 There’s a video at the bottom of this, of course, but you should stick around for the words.
-I did these.
+Please.

 36 seconds on the clock as the ball goes in, and the Rockets are now down by five, 76-71.